learn-co-curriculum/phase-3-active-record-migrations/README.md

 ## Conclusion

 Migrations are a crucial part of any Active Record application.
-They provide a consistent way to setup and update your database tables, without having to write any SQL code by hand.
+They provide a consistent way to set up and update your database tables, without having to write any SQL code by hand.

 To add a feature to the database, such as creating or altering a table, here is